-Keeping Children Safe in Education 2002, recognises the importance of online safety.
-In Section 134, it states: 'It is essential that children are safeguarded form potentially harmful and inappropriate online material' and recognises that through 'content, contact and conduct', pupils can be at risk of bullying or abuse by peers whilst online.
-This advice should be read in conjunction with the school's Acceptable Use Policy which all pupils sign on entry to the school, and the E-safety policy, revised in 2021.
+This advice should be read in conjunction with the school's Acceptable Use Policy which all pupils sign on entry to the school.
 In addition, pupils are specifically taught how to safely use information technologies in ICT and PSHEE.

 What are the different types of cyber-bullying?